gravis JSON Graph Format (gJGF)¶

 “graph”

-structure (see below)A single graph
+graphstructure (see below)A single graph

 “graphs”

-structure (see below)A collection of graphs
+graphsstructure (see below)A collection of graphs

 A

-, which can contain zero or moregraph
+graphsstructure is aJSON array, which can contain zero or moregraphstructures (see below).A

-, which can contain following name/value pairs:Name
+graphstructure is aJSON object, which can contain following name/value pairs:Name

 Value